-Caramel Chocolate ‘Millionaire’ Squares – crunchy biscuit base, soft caramel filling in the centre, topped with a layer of chocolate – what’s not to like?
+Caramel Chocolate Millionaires Squares – crunchy biscuit base, soft caramel filling in the centre, topped with a layer of chocolate – what’s not to like?

 It’s known by many names across the world – caramel shortbread, caramel shortcake, caramel squares, millionaires’ shortbread, millionaires’ slice, caramel slice, etc. It’s actually very similar to the Twix chocolate bar 🙂

-The recipe may look daunting because of the multiple components, but it’s actually simple and easy to follow.
-You don’t even need a candy thermometer for caramel – it’s a cheats recipe with condensed milk, similar to the yummy dulce de leche.
+The recipe for these Caramel Chocolate Millionaires Squares may look daunting because of the multiple components, but it’s actually simple and easy to follow.
+You don’t even need a candy thermometer for caramel – it’s not like the traditional caramel sauce (although that’s delicious as well!), but it’s a cheats recipe with condensed milk, similar to the yummy dulce de leche.
 Using dark chocolate for the top layer helps balance the sweetness of the caramel layer.
 Adding a little butter gives the chocolate layer a shine without affecting the texture.
 You can use more chocolate and less caramel if you like that way 🙂 You can also use milk chocolate instead of dark.

 There’s minimal baking involved here – just enough to set the biscuit layer and the caramel layer.